unixwzrd/oobabooga-macOS/README.md

 I have other conjectures as well, that the whole reason that llama-cpp-python exists if due to this dependency issue and it comes with its own required linear algebra support library.
 Probably due to what I discovered that packages which need this will bring it along and drop it in the Python library, but also don't uninstall it when they are installed, so there's a libblas sitting in the lib directory of your venv's "root" hierarchy.

 After looking at the release notes for NumPy, I figured it would be a good idea to get the source for NumPy and try the regression tests from the various configurations I find being installed.
-I even just today found a new one which gets configured and not really mentioned anywhere I can recall,of "openblas64_" which was pulled from my /usr/local/lib build I did of OpenBLAS.
+I even just today found a new one which gets configured and not really mentioned anywhere I can recall, of "openblas64" which was pulled from my /usr/local/lib build I did of OpenBLAS.
 To muddy things further, depending on which libraries and where they come from, there are differences in the  results of regression testing.
 Even when using the stock standard NumPy install.
 All needs tracking down which I am working on doing as quickly as possible.

 Not alone in this, several have approached me willing to assist in testing in with various configurations.
 So far, we replicated my results, but still not sure how to proceed.
 Bottom line is, I am hopeful regarding using the Accelerate Framework, but I must do more testing on the combinations, ordering and dependencies of the Python modules and packages.
 I'll keep updating here with my progress.
 More to come...